OmegaPointZero/nodechan/README.md

 + Shorten original filenames if too long
 + Cookie to keep track of user-supplied options:
     + Color Scheme
-    + Open images in new tab/open in pageboards/b/fit to page
+    + Open images in new tab/open in page and fit to page
     + WebM's play with/without sound
 + Country Flags based on IP Address location
 + Run tests of posts of various lengths render properly
++ Clicking on a post number on board.ejs should take user to the thread.ejs view of that thread

 ### Back-End server-side:
 + Wordfilters
 + Manage Banners
-+ Allow Admins to lock threads, don't let users reply, only admins
 + Add helmet.js for security
 + Add new middleware for admins accessing the API endpoints for admins that doens't allow attackers to enumerate the login route
++ Add middleware to prevent users from replying to locked threads (if thread is locked, renders w/o reply form, but updated threads can still reply and can still reply via api)

 ### API
 + Modify the /api/users to be /api/admin/users, to be consistent with admin route nomenclature
++ API isAdmin middleware needs to be replaced with something that doesn't expose the login route to non-admins via failed /api/admin/* call
 + Add additional documentation of how to make proper calls, what responses should look like, and what errors one can get

 ## To Fix:
 + Delete button on boards.ejs doesn't function the same as from within the thread, not deleting the entire thread if the OP is selected.
-Will need to rewrite delete function to differ between threads.ejs and board.ejs views.
+Will need to rewrite delete function to differ between threads.ejs and board.ejs views.p